Balance release and sprint workloads

 Estimate what you think your team can complete in a sprint (based on past performance).

-For details on setting the default velocity, see Adjust a team's capacity per sprint.
+For details on setting the default velocity, see Adjust a team's expected velocity per sprint.

 For each sprint, edit the individual sprint velocity.
 If your team has variable work rates, edit the expected capacity for these periods.